 First, flush your DNS cache, restart your computer and router and see if that helps.

 2] Use Google Public DNS

-The issue about which we are talking in this article generally occurs on Google Chrome browser that you are using on Windows PC.
-Chrome might display a grey window with one of this message if something is wrong with Internet or DNS settings.
-Every time when you type the domain name into the browser, it is known fact that DNS will look for the IP address of the domain name and return the result to you.
+The issue about which we are talking in this article generally occurs on the Google Chrome browser that you are using on Windows PC.
+Chrome might display a grey window with one of these messages if something is wrong with Internet or DNS settings.
+Every time when you type the domain name into the browser, it is a known fact that DNS will look for the IP address of the domain name and return the result to you.

 First of all, right-click on the taskbar Network icon and select Network and Sharing Center.